parob/graphql-api/docs/quickstart.rst

 Type Mapping
 ````````````

-ObjectQL maps Python types directly to the equivalent GraphQL types.
+GraphQL-API maps Python types directly to the equivalent GraphQL types.

 This means you **must** specify all the type hints for any methods that are marked with the ``@schema.query`` (or ``@schema.mutation``) decorator.
 If a type hint is not specified then that argument will be ignored.

-Here are *some* of the types that ObjectQL can map:
+Here are *some* of the types that GraphQL-API can map:

 +-------------------+--------------------+
 | Python Type       | GraphQL Type       |